Movement III · The Survival · /khorasan/ · Stream I · Mode I/II · Encoding

 WP-08 · Khorasan Preservation

-The Imam Mahdi Framework — The 313 from Ajam and the Eastern Civilisational Reserve
+The Imam Mahdi (A.S.)
+Framework — The 313 from Ajam and the Eastern Civilisational Reserve

 The 313 from Ajam as the Khorasan Corridor's prophetic architecture: Jabir → Isfahan School → Mulla Sadra → Indus dargahs → Iqbal.
 Bihar al-Anwar vol. 52.
 Hub + 4 Sub-Studies.